 How can I provide verification of illness to a professor?

 Often a professor will ask for verification of illness from the health center.
 The health center does not give individual “sick notes” to professors.
-However, if the student is seriously ill, we will provide a confidential email to the student’s class dean to alert the dean to the need for a medical absence.
-We encourage students to get in touch with their class dean as soon as they are able so that the dean might know how best to support the student through a serious illness.
-Class deans are a helpful resource in regard to communicating with faculty and helping students access other resources.
+However, if the student is seriously ill, we will provide a confidential email to the student dean to alert the dean to the need for a medical absence.
+We encourage students to get in touch with their student dean as soon as they are able so that the dean might know how best to support the student through a serious illness.
+Student deans are a helpful resource in regard to communicating with faculty and helping students access other resources.

 Note that a student must be seen and diagnosed with an illness in the health center in order for the health center to generate a notification to the dean.
 The health center does not provide information without seeing the student.

 If you have any questions regarding the dean’s note process, please feel free to talk with our medical staff by calling 610-328-8058.

 BEFORE YOU GET SICK:

 2. Sign a release.
 If you would like information relayed to your dean from the Student Health and Wellness Center, sign a release of information at your health center appointment.
 The Director of Student Health and Wellness will then email your dean, with a copy to you.

 3. Email your professors, and email your dean.
 If you would like your dean to follow up to confirm health information to any of your professors, email your dean to make that request and state which professors should receive that information.
 Again, it is your responsibility to be in direct communication with your professors in advance regarding any course requirements, including attendance.
 But, your dean can also confirm info to your professors if you follow the above process.